Three wounded, one critically, in Florence neighborhood shooting

 One person was taken to an Omaha hospital in very critical condition and two others sustained serious injuries following a shooting Sunday night near a Florence neighborhood sports bar.

 The incident occurred about 11:50 p.m. at a shopping center in the 7400 block of north 30th Street, according to a Douglas County 911 dispatcher.
-One person was taken to the Nebraska Medical Center with life-saving measures in progress and another person was taken to the hospital in serious condition.
+One person was taken to the Nebraska Medical Center with life-saving measures in progress.
+Another person was taken to the hospital in serious condition.

 A third person walked into the Creighton University Medical Center on the Creighton campus with a gunshot wound, the dispatcher said.

-Anyone with information about this incident is urged to contact Omaha Crime Stoppers at 402-444-STOP or at www.p3tips.com or by downloading the p3tips mobile app.
-Callers can remain anonymous and are eligible for a cash reward of up to $10,000 for information that leads to a shooting arrest.
+Anyone with information about this incident may contact Omaha Crime Stoppers at 402-444-STOP or at www.p3tips.com or by downloading the p3tips mobile app.
+Callers can remain anonymous and are eligible for a cash reward of up to $10,000 for information that leads to an arrest in a shooting.

 kevin.cole@owh.com, 402-444-1272